 The Open University (OU) is a unique institution serving the whole of Scotland.
 Our open admissions policy means no formal entry requirements are needed for most undergraduate qualifications or modules.
 Many of our new undergraduates join us without standard university entrance level qualifications.
 Read more about our story.

 With our supported personalised open learning, you can choose to study for a degree, diploma or certificate, or take a stand-alone module.
 We are the most popular choice of university for flexible study in Scotland.
-Over half of all part-time undergraduate students in Scotland are OU students.
+Almost 60% of all part-time undergraduate students in Scotland are OU students.

 We have a diverse student body, attracted by The OU's flexible entry routes and methods of study, as well as the funding support and finance options available.